nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 implementation uses [transfer hook](#Transfer Hook) design pattern, core transfer behavior is to be part of the core transfer logic of the FA2 contract.

 - Every transfer operation MUST be atomic.
-If operation fails, all token transfers MUST be reverted and token balances MUST remain unchanged.
+If the operation fails, all token transfers MUST be reverted and token balances MUST remain unchanged.
 - The amount of a token transfer MUST not exceed existing token owner's balance.
 If transfer amount for the particular token type and token owner exceeds existing balance, whole transfer operation MUST fail.
 - Core transfer behavior MAY be extended.
-If additional constrains on tokens transfer is required, FA2 token contract implementation MAY invoke additional permission policy (transfer hook is the recommended design pattern to implement core behavior extension).
+If additional constraints on tokens transfer is required, FA2 token contract implementation MAY invoke additional permission policies (transfer hook is the recommended design pattern to implement core behavior extension).
 If additional permission hook fails, the whole transfer operation MUST fail.
-- Core transfer behavior MUST update token balances exactly how it is specified by the operation parameters.
+- Core transfer behavior MUST update token balances exactly as it is specified by the operation parameters.
 No amount adjustments and/or additional transfers are allowed.